range of tankless water heaters

 Make Sure the Water Tank Is Full

-Before energizing the water heater, you must make certain the tank is completely full and that the top element is covered.
+Before turning the water heater on, you must make certain the tank is completely full and that the top element is covered.
 To do this, open a hot water faucet near the water heater.
 Open the cold water supply to the hot water tank.
 When the tank is full, water will run out of the faucet.
 Allow the water to flow for a few minutes to let any air trapped in the water heater to escape.

 Reconnect Power to the Water Heater